 - Vitagene DNA Test Kit: Health + Ancestry Personal Genetic Reports

 Note: these are not options that YOU think they will love – only what you KNOW they love.
-Examples include favorite perfume or cologne (lotions or aftershaves of their favorite scent are often less expensive), favorite wine, beer, or liquor, special chocolates, tea, coffee, or other consumables, or other item that they consider a luxury (whether it truly is or not).
+Examples include favorite perfume or cologne (lotions or aftershaves of their favorite scent are often less expensive), favorite wine, beer, or liquor, special chocolates, tea, coffee, or other consumables, or other item that they consider a luxury.
 If there’s a special item like this that you purchase for someone, we’d love to hear about it!

 Whether you pick a personalized, engraved, birthstone, or classic items, make sure you pick something the recipient will love.

 Unless your parents are really tech savvy (mine aren’t), they probably have a smart phone or tablet and are able to use it, but they probably aren’t keeping up with the latest and greatest accessories for their tech products.
 And everyone needs extra charging cords to keep around the house.

-- Amazon Echo Dot (under $30)
+- Amazon Echo Dot

-- Echo Spot – Smart Display with Alexa ($100)
+- Echo Show – Smart Display with Alexa ((great for sharing photos!)

 If they can work the apps on their phones, they can work smart plugs and lights.
 These make it easy to turn lights and other electrical items off and on from anywhere.
 Note: some items require a “hub”, while others work with an app or smart speaker, so be sure you get the right type for your needs.

-- Amazon Smart Plug, works with Alexa ($20)
+- Amazon Smart Plug, works with Alexa

-- Sengled Smart LED Soft White (Element Classic) Starter Kit, 4 A19 Bulbs + Hub, 2700K, 60W Equivalent, Works with Alexa, Google Assistant & IFTTT ($48)
+- Sengled Smart LED Soft White (Element Classic) Starter Kit, 4 A19 Bulbs + Hub, 2700K, 60W Equivalent, Works with Alexa, Google Assistant & IFTTT

-- TP-Link Smart Wi-Fi A19 LED Bulb, Dimmable, Tunable White (2700-6500K), No Hub Required ($20)
+- Kasa Smart Wi-Fi A19 LED Bulb, Dimmable, Tunable White (2700-6500K), No Hub Required

 - Emerson Sensi Wi-Fi Thermostat for Smart Home, DIY Version, Works with Alexa, Energy Star Certified: We have this smart thermostat and it is affordable and easy to use.
 I love being able to control it from the app, whether I don’t want to get out of bed to turn the heat up, or we adjust the temperature remotely when we are out of town.
 Other smart thermometers here.